What, you're still here?

 With a win at the AICP Show, this spec project became part of MoMA's permanent film archive.

-Back when analog cell phones were in people's pockets, this interactive billboard idea highlighted a novel feature exclusive to digital service providers—texting.
+Way back when analog cell phones were a thing, this interactive billboard concept promoted a novel feature on Omnipoint’s digital network: texting.